xelandernt/skilly/README.md

 ### GitHub-backed downloads

-GitHub installs now use repository tarballs instead of recursively walking the contents API, which keeps GitHub API request counts low.

 For higher GitHub rate limits, authenticate requests with either:

 ```shell
 export SKILLY_GITHUB_TOKEN=ghp_your_token
 ```

 or the standard GitHub environment variables: